harvester/docs/docs/settings/settings.md

 -----END CERTIFICATE-----
 ```

+!!! warning
+    Changing this setting might cause a short downtime for single-node clusters.

 ## `backup-target`

 This setting allows you to set a custom backup target to store VM backups.
 It supports NFS and S3.